Colombia profile - Media

 - From the section Latin America & Caribbean

-However, the private media are generally free to express a range of opinions and cover sensitive issues without official curbs, reports Freedom House.
+Despite this, private media are generally free to express a range of opinions and cover sensitive issues.

-Some 25 million Colombians were online by December 2011, according to Internetworldstats.com.
-There are no official restrictions on internet access.
+More than 27.5 million Colombians were online by 2016 (Internetlivestats.com).
+There are no curbs on access.

 - El Espacio - evening daily